 - Follow the directions on the word problem.
 Place a clock in each state mentioned, and use the clues to figure out what time Santa landed there.

 - Under the clock in California, write how long he stayed there.

 Obviously when teaching elapsed time word problems, using an analog clock is a great help.
-Children can move the clock hands to help the solve the problems.
+Children can move the clock’s hands to help them solve the problems.

 This may not work for every child though, so I love the idea of also providing a number line when teaching elapsed time.

 We used a number line (there is one provided for you in the FREE elapsed time word problems worksheets) and this was amazing for helping my first grader figure out the time.
 If you use common core standards you know this is required, if not, it is still a good visual for any type of learner.

 I honestly thought this may be confusing for him, but was amazed at how it helped him.

 He helped me label the number line using 15 min intervals, and then proceeded to move up the number line as he figured out Santa’s arrival time.

 I can’t say that we normally like working on time!
 This Christmas theme activity made our exciting morning.